VETERINARY SUMMER RESEARCH PROGRAM

 Each scholar must decide this with their mentor.
 This is a good question to ask during the mentor selection process.
 While some of the research projects can be completed in a traditional 8:00 a.m. to 5:00 p.m. workday, others involve weekend and evening work.
 In addition, if a scholar needs to be absent from the project for any reason, this needs to be discussed with their mentor.

-Students funded by the COE program are paid $10 per hour, not to exceed 40 hours of work per week.
+Students funded by the COE program are paid $16.25 per hour, not to exceed 40 hours of work per week, and no more than 400 total hours in the program.
 Each project has a varying workload.
 Some projects may require full time 40 hours per week, whereas some projects may only require 20 hours per week.
 This is important to discuss with your potential mentors when looking for a project.

 Once you find a project that you would like to work on, your next goal is to set up a meeting with that mentor to further discuss the project.
 You are encouraged to talk with multiple mentors, to get better understanding of what each project entails.